j8mathis/divvy_analyze/README.md

 ### Overview

+I am on planning on 4 different projects.

+* pentaho - complete
+* pandas - complete
+* aws - in progress
+* postgresql - not started

 I will include a readme in the individual projects.
 Although the general flow for each is illustrated below:

 ![data_flow](general_divvy_flow.png)